 - Next sip clear liquids every 15 minutes for 3-4 hours.
 Examples include water, sports drinks, flat soda, clear broth, gelatin, flavored ice or apple juice.
 Do not drink citrus juices or milk.
 Increase fluids as tolerated.

 - When you can tolerate clear liquids for several hours without vomiting and if you're hungry, try eating small amounts of bland foods.
-Try foods such as bananas, rice,applesauce, dry toast (these foods are called BRAT diet), soda crackers.
+Try foods such as bananas, rice, applesauce, dry toast, soda crackers (these foods are called BRAT diet).
 For 24-48 hours after the last episode of vomiting, avoid foods that can irritate or may be difficult to digest such alcohol, caffeine, fats/oils, spicy food, milk or cheese.

-- When you can tolerage bland food, you can resume your normal diet.
+- When you can tolerate bland food, you can resume your normal diet.

 Retake medications if vomiting occurs within 30 minutes of taking usual medication.
 If you vomited after taking oral contraceptive pills, use a back-up contraception method for the rest of the month.

-If you are sick in a Residence Hall, you can ask a friend or Resident Advisor to bring you food from the dining room.
-See information about our Feel Better Meals.
+You can ask a friend to make arrangements to bring you food from the dining room.
+See information about Feel Better Meals.

 If you have questions or concerns about your food intake, you may call the Dining Services dietician at 734-647-2614 or send email to email@example.com .

-It's a good idea to let Housing staff and your parent/s know if you are ill.
-If you need assistance, contact your Resident Advisor or Community Center.
+Notify your Housing director and let your parent/s know if you are ill.
+If you need assistance, contact the staff at your Community Center.

 If you are sick and work in food service, you should contact your supervisor.